Training courses

 Den Haag, the Netherlands

-By way of professional introduction to the topic, this course will provide 'hands on' guidance on the basics required to navigate this challenging landscape.
-Employing a participant-led 'learning by doing' approach the facilitators will guide the participants step by step through the basics of social science methods such as interviewing, participant observation, mapping etc., in a supportive and interactive process designed to develop confidence and capacities.
+By way of professional introduction to the topic, this course will provide 'hands-on' guidance on the basics required to navigate this challenging landscape.
+Employing a participant-led "learning by doing" approach, the facilitators will guide the participants step by step through the basics of social science methods such as interviewing, participant observation, and mapping, in a supportive and interactive process designed to develop confidence and capacities.

 Objective